mikecoj/WA-API-Handler/docs/request.md

 ## Request Object

 When an HTTP GET or POST request is made, Apps Script runs `doGet(e)`, respectively `doPost(e)` functions.
 In both cases, the `e` argument represents an event parameter that can contain information about request parameters.
-The application uses a parser to transform the `e` argument into a custom request object, allowing him to handle the requests much easier.
+The application uses a parser to transform the `e` argument into a custom request object, allowing it to handle the requests much easier.

 #### Constructor